 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

 After the surgery, you may go home on the same day or you will have to stay for one to two days in the hospital.
 The arms are usually wrapped in elastic bandages to minimize swelling, and small tubes may be placed in your arms to drain excess blood.
-It is advisable to stay in the Vietnam for ten to eleven days after your surgery because you will need to attend follow-up checkups and also for the removal of stitches
+It is advisable to stay in the Vietnam for ten to eleven days after your surgery because you will need to attend follow-up checkups, during which your surgical stitches will be removed.

 Your surgeon will give you aftercare instructions, which will cover what medications to take and when, how to take care of your wounds, warning signs, and a timeline for follow up appointments.
 It is important to strictly follow your surgeon’s aftercare instructions.
 Your surgeon may prescribe painkillers and to prevent wound infections you may need to take oral antibiotics or topical medications.
 While recovering, it is essential to avoid smoking because smoking slows down the healing process and will increase your risk of infections and permanent scarring.
 To maintain the result of arm lift surgery, you will need to maintain a stable weight and general fitness.

 An arm lift has a high success rate and is typically long-lasting.
 However, you need to remember that your skin will eventually lose some firmness as you age and some drooping might occur.
 Furthermore, it is important to know that an arm lift has possible risks and side effects.
 You might have pain and infection after the surgery.
 In some cases, excessive bleeding, permanent scarring, fluid buildup, the damage of nerve, muscle, and blood vessels, as well as fatty tissue.